balena-io-experimental/balena-migrate/README.md

 How often migdb-migrate will attempt to initiate a ssh connection before migration fails.

 The parameter ```MIG_RECONN_TIME``` determines the amount of time between two reconnect attempts.

+The time between reconnect attempts will grow exponentially.
+The first reconnect will take place after the time specified in  ```MIG_RECONN_TIME```.
+On further reconnects the time will be multiplied by 2 to the power the number of attempts.
+For example with a reconnect time of 10 seconds reconnects will take place after 10, 20, 40, 80, 160 seconds up to a maximum of 24 hours.

 #### MIG_DB_DIR